microxgleek94/Code_Quiz/Assets/PsuedoCode.md

     * An input field labeled "Intials" needs to appear so the user can enter their initials for the high score
     * There needs to be a "Submit" button
-    *When the user presses "Submit" they are taken to the "High Score" page
+    *When the user presses "Submit" they are taken to the "High Score" page *The user should be able to see their latest score and all past scores